Failure To Protect

-He was just about to go after her when a woman took a side step, blocking his path.
+He was about to go after her when a woman stepped in front of him, blocking his path.

-“I’m Bailey’s”— he paused— “uh, I’m Bailey’s godfather.”
-He’d started to introduce himself as her uncle to make himself sound more legit.
+“I’m Bailey’s”—he paused—”uh, I’m Bailey’s godfather.”
+He’d started to introduce himself as her uncle to make himself sound more legit but changed his mind.

 “Your name?”
-Her tone conveyed all the warmth of an ice chest.
+Her tone conveyed all the warmth of an icicle.

-Dre pegged the woman to be in her early-forties.
-Her straight black hair fell just below her chin in a blunt cut that matched her funky disposition.
-She was wearing a sleeveless, form-fitting red dress that hugged every inch of her curvy frame.
-Actually, she was kind of hot.
-Taraji P. Henson with a bad attitude.
+Dre pegged the woman to be in her early forties.
+Her thick, black hair fell a couple of inches below her ears in a blunt cut that matched her funky disposition.
+Her sleeveless, form-fitting, red dress hugged every inch of her curvy frame.
+Actually, she was kinda hot.
+Kerry Washington’s classy style with Cookie Lyon’s bad attitude.

 “Bailey’s mother didn’t tell us someone else would be bringing her to school today.”